Alerts

 • Status: Current state of the maintenance (see status options below)

-• Scheduled At: When the maintenance window begins
+• Scheduled At: When the maintenance window begins (timezone-aware)

 • Notify Subscribers: Optional checkbox to send notifications to all newsletter subscribers